 Beginning Inventory (inventory at the beginning of the time period) + Purchased Inventory (inventory acquired during the time period) – Ending Inventory (inventory left at the end of the time period) = Cost of Goods Sold

-All the above figures should represent the same time period, i.e., calculate these numbers on a monthly, quarterly, or yearly basis for the same dates.
+All the above figures in the COGS equation should represent the same time period, i.e., calculate these numbers on a monthly, quarterly, or yearly basis for the same dates.
 To calculate the cost of goods sold, you will attribute accumulated direct costs with each inventory stage.

 A cost of goods sold formula example is as follows:

 If the business starts off with 100 units, then buys 50 units and sells 25 units, the cost of goods sold is the cost of 100 units plus the cost of 50 units less the cost of 25 units which equals the cost of 125 units.